devgateway/www.developmentgateway.org/blog_posts/2016-06-08-unlocking-development-results-data.md

 {% inlineimage post-center 1 %}

 The portal’s first chart shows our “crosswalk” methodology in action.
-By clustering output data in this way, we have a preview of who is accomplishing what health and agriculture sectors, across Tanzania, Ghana, and Sri Lanka.
+By clustering output data in this way, we have a preview of who is accomplishing what in health and agriculture sectors, across Tanzania, Ghana, and Sri Lanka.

 Importantly, this chart **only shows publicly-accessible data** – but it lays the groundwork for a potentially powerful database of aggregated results, provided that development partners dedicate themselves to consistently publishing results information.